An uncrowded national park site and animals from prehistoric times and today meet in Moffat County.

-Tucked in the northwestern corner of Colorado with views that rival those of the Grand Canyon, Moffat County is your next destination en route to Rocky Mountain National Park.
+Tucked in the northwestern corner of Colorado with views that rival those of the Grand Canyon, Moffat County is an unexpected destination en route to Yellowstone National Park.

 A little off the beaten path and away from the crowds, Moffat County encompasses the towns of Craig, Maybell, Hamilton, Massadona and Lay and is home to two-thirds of Dinosaur National Monument.

 The monument is a breathtaking collection of river canyons, fossils and petroglyphs.
 Inside the Quarry Exhibit Hall, visitors can see more than 1,500 dinosaur fossils on a cliff wall and touch fossils from 149 million years ago.